ndjinga/NNPWS/README.md

 ## NNPWS

-This project provides a class implementing the [IAPWS-97](https://iapws.org/documents/release/IF97-Rev) functions using neural networks instead of polynomials.
+This project provides a C++/Python class implementing the [IAPWS-97](https://iapws.org/documents/release/IF97-Rev) standard for water and steam using neural networks instead of polynomials.

 ## Introduction